dtonhofer/alarmtilt_soap_client/README.md

 # alarmtilt_soap_client

-Framework code for the AlarmTILT SOAP Client
+## Status

+- Frozen in time and unmaintained!

+## What is it

+This is framework code for the "AlarmTILT" SOAP Client.
+AlarmTILT is an alerting and crisis management service developed by [AlarmTILT](https://www.alarmtilt.com/lu/), a company registered in Luxembourg.
+One would like to connect to the AlarmTILT SOAP interface to launch an alerting procedure.
+This code was written for a specific customer to do just that.
+A SIMATEC WinCC industrial management system calls this program if a problem is detected,

-For now performs only the "ping" and "launch" web service calls.
+For now the SOAP client only performs the "ping" and "launch" web service calls.

 License: [MIT License](http://opensource.org/licenses/MIT)